saadahmsiddiqui/seedcode-task/readme.md

     npm run seed
 ## To create the build
     tsc

+    Use seeder with 4 process arguments
+    - CategoryCount=10 (for adding 10 Categories)
+    - ProductCount=10 (for adding 10 Products)
+    - InsertCat=true or false (to insert categories or not)
+    - InsertProduct=true or false (to insert products or not)

 ## To run the Application
     npm run dev or node build/index.js